 Myth #6.
 Christians should never question the Bible.

 Myth #7.
-Truth is exclusively found in Christianity and the Bible.
+Truth is exclusively found in the Bible.

 Myth #9.
 Christians should be very worried about being deceived by others (so read your Bible).

 Myth #10.
 The foundation of the Christian faith is the Bible.

 Any of that list sound familiar?
 Were you taught to believe these myths and/or believed them at some point in your life?
 In the following new blog series, I will be giving each of the 10 myths a separate blog post where I’ll explain what is meant to be understood by each myth and then respond with reasons why they are misguided.
 In today’s blog post, I simply want to address why these myths are often believed by many good-hearted Christians and what is at stake for them.

 Which brings us to a theological phrase: Biblical inerrancy.

 If you have been a Christian for any amount of time, especially if you grew up going to church, you have probably heard that the Bible does not have errors.
 The fancy academic phrase for this view is “Biblical inerrancy.”

 Most Christians I know believe this view about the Bible to be true.
 I did too for many years, but I no longer share this conviction for reasons that I will get to in the blog series.
 Let me be clear though: I love the Bible.
 I read the Bible nearly every day.
 It has been one of the biggest (and main) sources of life and hope and joy and instruction on how I live my life with meaning and purpose.
 And yes, I meet God in the pages of Scripture.
 I am, in that sense, a “Bible believing Christian.”